Data Ordering

 - Driven by the Execute Events Sequentially option on the Subscription

-Ordered Property Writes (9.7+)
+Ordered Property Updates (9.7+)

 - Applies to data pushed from AlwaysOn devices and Axeda agents using the